 Raspberry Pi 2

-Raspberry Pi 2 Model B review: Still the best microcomputer
+Raspberry Pi 2 Model B review: Great, but the Pi 3 is better

 The Raspberry Pi Foundation improves on the already impressive Raspberry Pi Model B+

 Update: The Raspberry Pi Foundation has now followed up the Pi 2 with the Raspberry Pi 3, which has a number of key improvements.
 The first, and most important, is the addition of Wi-Fi and Bluetooth compatibility, which means you don't have to use up one of the Pi's precious four USB sockets.
 The second is an overall improvement in performance, with a new CPU ensuring faster overall performance.

 It's still possible to buy the Raspberry Pi 2, and if you want to do that the original review is below.
 However, given that the price is the same, it hardly seems worth it.
 If you're looking at purchasing a Raspberry Pi for a project or your kids, it makes more sense to go with the most recent model.
 It's a much better use of your money.
 Read our full Raspberry Pi 3 review here.

 The Raspberry Pi has been a huge success ever since its launch in 2012.
 In the past three years, the microcomputer has captured the imagination of enthusiasts and educators alike.
 The result?
 As well as an interest in “real” computing, unseen since the halcyon days of the 1980s, the Raspberry Pi has also inspired a number of copycat devices.

 Now the Raspberry Pi Foundation builds on that success with its highly anticipated second model – the Raspberry Pi 2 Model B.